ryanusahk/Protein-Dimer-DNA-Binding-Site-Prediction/README.md

 Protein-Dimer-Genome-Binding-Site-Prediction
 ============================================

-Python script that takes inputs of a standard GenBank Genome file and a known DNA binding site and predicts the binding sites of dimerized proteins in the upstream region of the open reading frames of genes.
+Python script that takes inputs of a standard GenBank Genome file and a known DNA binding site and predicts the binding sites of dimerized proteins in the upstream region of all known open reading frames of genes.
 Outputs a file for viewing in standard UGene software.

 #Included Files
 ##bindingsites.py